 - More assertiveness

 - Better problem-solving and decision-making abilities

 - Less impulsivity

 Solstice Can Help

-Solstice West RTC is a residential treatment program for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
-This program provides three types of therapy: individual, group, and family therapy to allow girls to explore themselves in a variety of ways.
-Through groups on various topics, girls learn to become more aware of their emotions and to express them appropriately to others.
-Solstice Residential Treatment Center is dedicated to teaching young women how to incorporate healthy habits into their lives.
+Solstice West RTC is a residential treatment program for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+This program provides three types of therapy: individual, group, and family therapy to allow girls and assigned female at birth to explore themselves in a variety of ways.
+Through groups on various topics, girls and assigned female at birth learn to become more aware of their emotions and to express them appropriately to others.
+Solstice Residential Treatment Center is dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.

-For more information about our how Solstice helps teen girls build emotional intelligence, call 866-278-3345.
+For more information about our how Solstice helps teen girls and assigned female at birth build emotional intelligence, call 866-278-3345.
 We can help your family today!